Kampung Padang Balang: Demographic

 Malay makes up the majority of the Padang Balang population.
-A third of them are descendants of the early Minangkabau and Selangor settlers while majority of the rest are settlers from other Malay States like Kedah and Kelantan.
-The remainders are later immigrants from Sumatra and Java.
-There are also few number of Pakistani immigrants and Chinese settlers of Hakka descent.
+One third of them are descendants of the early Minangkabau and native born-Selangor settlers while most of the rest are settlers from other Malay states like Kedah, Pahang, Johor, Terengganu, Perak and Kelantan (as well as their Kuala Lumpur-born descendants), whilst the other remaining Malays are descendants of later immigrants from other parts of Sumatra island as well as the island of Java, both in present-day Indonesia (who also comprise a portion of the local Malay populace).

+In addition, there are also a few Pakistani immigrants and Chinese settlers of Hakka and Cantonese descent.

 Religion

 The Padang Balang peoples are followers of Islam.

 Tourism

 Although never gazetted as a tourist spot, its status as the oldest surviving traditional village in Kuala Lumpur has attracted many foreign tourists to Padang Balang.
 Among in the list is the Joker actor and 30 Second to Mars vocalist, Jared Leto.

 Agriculture

 Over 90% of the Padang Balang land has agricultural status.
 Although most of the orchard has been chopped down to give way to residential, fruit trees like durian, rambutan, and mangosteen still can be found in abundance.
 Many agricultural activities also take place along the Gombak rivers.